ibinary/sealed/README.md

 7. Post crop original image is available for immediate distribution.
 8. Option to include QR Code (7) to reference contact, URL, and other information for sharing.
 # Post Process:
-a.
-If a post-process, shared copyright image is repurposed, the original copyright owner has a documented file (1…8) to confirm ownership of original copyright material on absolute terms.
+1. If a post-process, shared copyright image is repurposed, the original copyright owner has a documented file (1…8) to confirm ownership of original copyright material on absolute terms.
-b.
-Post-process .zip contains .txt and .json files that can be stored locally, or imported into a database archive.
+2. Post-process .zip contains .txt and .json files that can be stored locally, or imported into a database archive.
 # Post Release 1.0:
-c.
-Expansion of process is possible with secure store or public share (e.g., IPFS) of post process media.
+1. Expansion of process is possible with secure store or public share (e.g., IPFS) of post process media.
-d.
-Expansion of secure store to a distributed blockchain like store for immediate image compare, registration, certification.
+2. Expansion of secure store to a distributed blockchain like store for immediate image compare, registration, certification.
-e.
-Expansion of media types to audio and video in version 2.0.
+3. Expansion of media types to audio and video in version 2.0.
-…
-z.
-Legal precedent to verify the efficacy of Sealed by a copyright holder.
+4. Legal precedent to verify the efficacy of Sealed by a copyright holder.
 # History:
 The idea for sealed was initiated after a chance conversation at Musée d'Orsay - https://www.musee-orsay.fr/en in 2010.
 I asked about the insurance process for paintings in the gallery, and learned about scanning or photographing "edges" as a prime defense against forgery.
 As the content industry has changed with the move from analog to digital (no (print) negatives) and more recently scrapped for use in corpus for AI, a need has grown to have a simple, secure, open-source method to secure copyright.
 "The Son of Man" (French: Le fils de l'homme) - https://en.wikipedia.org/wiki/The_Son_of_Man - is a 1964 painting by the Belgian surrealist painter René Magritte was chosen for Sealed.ch homepage, as a reflection of the use of this process in the popular 1999 movie "The Thomas Crown Affair" - https://en.wikipedia.org/wiki/The_Thomas_Crown_Affair_(1999_film).
 # Contact: